codecrafters-io/build-your-own-redis/stage_descriptions/streams-09-um0.md

 $8\r\nhumidity\r\n
 $2\r\n94\r\n
 ```
-(*The lines are separated into new lines for readability.
-The actual return value is just one line.*)
+(*The result is shown on separate lines for readability.
+The actual return value is a single line.*)

 ### Tests